-Instead of writing a lengthy journal, which might take too much of your time, or postponing it until backlog piling up, realize that you have to fill in the blanks; what about having a washi tape gratitude journal?
+Instead of writing a lengthy journal, which might take too much of your time, or postponing it until the backlog piles up, realize that you have to fill in the blanks; what about having a washi tape gratitude journal?

 It’s simple, fast, inspirational, positive, and happy.

 It’s so much easier to write five short yet powerful sentences and, at the same time, make use of and showcase your washi tape stash.

 No doubt that there are plenty of different planners, journals, and diaries out there.
 They could be cheap, expensive, fancy, or not-so-fancy.
 Or some well-known brands like Filofax, Erin Condren, or Hobonichi planner.
 Otherwise, a simple notebook, D.I.Y. journal page, or even an exercise book will work, too.

 Make washi tape journal your very own happy book!

-I would like to share some samples that I have prepared just for you.
+I want to share some samples I have prepared just for you.
 I used text, quotes, affirmations, and pictures in the journal.
-I’ve been keeping these inspiring quotes for quite some time, not knowing what to do with them or how to decorate them.
+I’ve been collecting these inspiring quotes for quite some time, not knowing what to do with them or how to decorate them.

 So, this is a great opportunity to do something with these quotes and use those beautiful masking tapes.
-I stick one washi tape or a maximum of four different kinds of deco tapes on a journal page so that you can see each type clearly.
+I stick one washi tape or a maximum of four different types on a journal page for you to see each type clearly.